-Way back in the 1990s and early 2000s, Interwoven TeamSite made significant inroads among early adopters of Web Content & Experience Management (WCM) tools, especially among large, B2C enterprises.
-Was reminded this week in a call with an RSG subscriber that some of those implementations linger on, like a really bad relationship you can't seem to end.
+Way back in the 1990s and early 2000s, then Interwoven's TeamSite made significant inroads among early adopters of Web Content & Experience Management (WCM) tools, especially among large, B2C enterprises.
+Was reminded recently in a call with an RSG subscriber that some of those implementations linger on, like a really bad relationship you can't seem to end.
 Maybe it's time for counseling...or more realistically...an amicable divorce?

 Familiarity Breeds Contempt

-For marketers in particular, TeamSite seemed like a match made in heaven: it demo'ed really well, had some slick editorial features, and Interwoven boasted impressive interactive agency partners who really "got" digital.
+For marketers in particular, TeamSite circa 2002 seemed like a match made in heaven: it demo'ed really well, had some slick editorial features, and Interwoven boasted impressive interactive agency partners who really "got" digital.
 Forward-thinking architects liked the fact TeamSite was "headless," though the company's acquisition of (ill-fated) LiveSite portal platform gave a packaged delivery option as well.

-For TeamSite implementation teams, though, things got ugly fast: the impenetrable Perl, the business logic mixed into XSLT, the mysterious bugs, the unbearable lightness of OpenDeploy, and so on.
+For TeamSite implementation teams, things quickly got ugly: the impenetrable Perl, the business logic mixed into XSLT, the mysterious bugs, the unbearable lightness of OpenDeploy, and so on.
 Developers had no choice but to frankenstein together highly customized implementations.
 And you know what that meant....painful or even impossible upgrades.

 Then the product suffered through a series of terrible acquisitions that you can read about here.
 Along the way, it didn't age well.
 Licensees began to forget what they loved about it in the first place.
 Still, running TeamSite was a commitment — and not one to dismiss lightly.